Potala Palace Square

 A view of Potala Palace Square from the Potala Palace, with the National Flag Stand to the north and the Monument to the Peaceful Liberation of Tibet to the south.

 Potala Palace Square (布达拉宫广场) is a large square in the center of Lhasa, Tibet Autonomous Region, China, located in the south side of the Potala Palace, formerly known as the Working People's Cultural Palace Square (劳动人民文化宫广场).
 In 1995, the Potala Palace Square was built on the basis of the original Tibetan Working People's Cultural Palace Square, and in August 1995, the Potala Palace Square was handed over to the management of the Tibetan Working People's Cultural Palace.
 The Potala Palace Square was rebuilt and expanded in 2005.

 The north side of the Dala Palace Square is Beijing Middle Road, and the north side of the road is the Potala Palace.
 Square on the north side of the flag of the People's Republic of China flag stand, the south side of the Monument to the Peaceful Liberation of Tibet and the People's Government of Tibet Autonomous Region compound.
 There are six Chinese lamps on each side of the square.
 The east and west sides of the square are large green areas, and there is an artificial lake on the east side.

 Maintenance

 According to historical records, in 1961, Potala Palace was included in the first batch of national key cultural relics protection units.
 Since then, the Potala Palace has been repaired and maintained every year, commonly known as "suixiu".
 The first overall renovation of Potala Palace was carried out in 1984, when the Potala Palace Qiangba Hall caught fire due to the aging of the circuit, and the National Cultural Heritage Administration quickly sent ancient architecture experts and related personnel.

 Geographical location and basic characteristics

 The Potala Palace Square is located in the central area of Lhasa, Tibet Autonomous Region.
 It is adjacent to the Potala Palace in the north and the Tibet Workers' Cultural Palace in the south.
 It stretches about 600 meters from east to west and about 400 meters from north to south.
-It has a total area of 18,000 square meters and can accommodate 40,000 people.
-It is open all year round and is suitable for sightseeing, leisure and cultural activities.
-The design of the square focuses on diversified functions, including sightseeing areas, gathering spaces and leisure and entertainment facilities.
-It is surrounded by libraries, children's playgrounds, markets, etc. It is an open place shared by Lhasa citizens and tourists.
+It has a total area of 18,000 square meters.